 4. Produce a shortlist of candidates for interview.

-1. Lead the development, regular review, and reporting of, COPE strategy.
+1. Lead the development, regular review, and reporting of the COPE Strategic Plan.

 2. Prepare and regularly review and update as needed documentation on strategy.